Rationality of Euler-Chow series and finite generation of Cox rings: Blow-ups of Quartic

 Clearly, $\Sigma_N$ is a finite set and every ${v}\in N\cap \BZ^n$ can be uniquely written as

 for some ${w}\in \Sigma_N$ and $\lambda_1, \lambda_2, ..., \lambda_m\in \BN$.
 Thus

 is a rational function. \end{proof}

 To show that \eqref{E219} is rational for an arbitrary rational polyhedral cone $N$, it suffices to subdivide $N$ into a finite union of simplicial cones which meet along faces \cite{S}.
-This proves \propref{PROP200} and hence $E_1(X)$ is rational for a general pair $(S, p)$.
+This proves Proposition \ref{PROP200} and hence $E_1(X)$ is rational for a very general pair $(S, p)$.